Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 Whether you create your own digital assets for your AR artwork, or work together with a helper to turn your drawings, sculptures or videos into digital assets, it is easy to "choreograph" them together into your AR experience in porPOIse.
 This is a web-based interface that allows you to edit and adjust your own AR experience either while working from your home base, or standing at your artwork site in Japantown.

+This tutorial gives you the basics for working with **geolocative AR,** which works on both the **ARpoise app** and the **AR-vos app** in exactly the same way.
+A subsequent tutorial will cover the image trigger and SLAM AR that can only be done by the AR-vos app.

 ### Some terminology:

 - **Layer:** An ARpoise "layer" is an individual AR experience or project.
 A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR experience.
 (This is like a channel on your TV or YouTube - you look at them in the same place, but they are completely separate programs.)
 When you stand at that site, the ARpoise and AR-vos apps will show you a list of layers available for you there.